Dcorkran/js-game-tutorials/tutorial-markdowns/rock-paper-scissors.md

 If you haven't already, I would recommend [going here](http://www.jsgametutorials.rocks/tutorial/start-here) to make sure you are all set up with a text editor.
 The point of this website is to make some games with minimal setup, but you will still need a few things

 ## Intro
 Ok, so we are going to make rock-paper-scissors using JavaScript!
 Making this game is a great exercise in declaring variables, working with conditional statements, debugging, and seeing how your JavaScript code will run.
 Feel free to give it a shot on your own before reading the tutorial.
 I will go over how to run your code using Chrome in the next section.
+In the gifs shown, the code will be in the dev-tools snippit.
+However, I recommend writing your code in a text editor, and then copying and pasting it over to the snippit.

 ### Setup
 Go ahead and make a directory (folder).
 This is where you are going to be saving your JavaScript file.
 Open up your text editor, make a new file, and save it to the directory.
 Whatever you name the file, be sure to add .js to the end (ex. rock-paper-scissors.js).
 Adding the .js will allow your text editor to highlight the JavaScript syntax appropriately.